KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.Composition.CompositionContractMismatchException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.ComponentModel.Composition.CompositionContractMismatchException)

-### System.ComponentModel.Composition.CompositionException
+#### System.ComponentModel.Composition.CompositionException

 Represents the exception that is thrown when one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.

-    throw [System.ComponentModel.Composition.CompositionException]::New("Represents one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.")
+    throw [System.ComponentModel.Composition.CompositionException]::New("one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.Composition.CompositionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.Composition.CompositionException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.ComponentModel.Composition.CompositionException)

-### System.ComponentModel.Composition.ImportCardinalityMismatchException
+#### System.ComponentModel.Composition.ImportCardinalityMismatchException

 The exception that is thrown when the cardinality of an import is not compatible with the cardinality of the matching exports.